jscaldwell55/ada-bot/README.md

 - ✅ No behavioral advertising
 - ✅ No localStorage/cookies (all state in memory)
 - ✅ Row Level Security enforces data boundaries
-- ✅ Anonymized analytics (no cross-session tracking)
+- ✅ Minimal analytics (database-only tracking)

 ### FERPA Considerations
 If deployed in schools: